CodeYourFuture/Project-1000-Paper-Cranes/README.md

 <summary>Who is this challenge for?</summary>

 This challenge is for anyone who wants to play!
 We made it for [Code Your Future]("https://codeyourfuture.io") trainees, but it is open to anyone who wants to learn.

+The most interesting submissions will be merged into a gallery.
+If you want to be in the gallery, you must submit your work as a pull request to this repository.

 </details>
 <details>